ycm-core/YouCompleteMe/README.md

 ### C-family Semantic Completion Engine Usage

-- You _really_ also want to install the latest version of the [Syntastic][] Vim plugin.
-It has support for YCM and together they will provide you with compile errors/warnings practically instantly and without saving the file.

 YCM looks for a `.ycm_extra_conf.py` file in the directory of the opened file or in any directory above it in the hierarchy (recursively); when the file is found, it is loaded (only once!) as a Python module.
 YCM calls a `FlagsForFile`